The Best Small Music Venues in London for Live Music

 From historic pubs that have hosted rock royalty to indie hubs championing the next big thing, these venues prove that the best gigs don’t always happen in massive arenas.

-Where to Find the Best Intimate Gigs in the City
+Where to Find the Best Live Music Venues in London

 Lock Tavern, Camden